 8 Exciting Museums in Manchester

-Here at Redbank House we care about the heritage and culture around Manchester and as 18 May 2017 is International Museum Day we wanted to share the top 10 museums in Manchester with you.
+Here at Redbank House we care about the heritage and culture around Manchester.
+So we want to share our favourite Manchester museums with you.

 Museum of Science and Industry

 This is the perfect museum for those who want the real science and technology experience.
 Whether it’s going back in history to explore the technology of travelling or being creative experimenting with materials, we recommend that you give it a go.

 There’s free entry into the museum and you are able to donate if you’d like to online or when you arrive.
 It’s great for a rainy day and suitable for all ages.

 Their TripAdvisor review is just over 4 and a half stars out of 5.

 Would you like to learn more about our natural world?
 The Manchester Museum offers a great range of fossils and pre-historic models, along with activities involving science, culture, and arts.
 It’s a wonderful place to learn and have fun at the same time.

 The Manchester Museum is particularly a brilliant place for children and has over 900 ‘excellent’ reviews on TripAdvisor.

 List number four on ’27 museums in Manchester’, The Manchester Art Gallery takes you through their collections of contemporary art and often brings up topics to discuss.
 It’s a good way to be able to bring up debates about the way art expresses itself.

 National Football Museum